damianhakert/damianhakert.github.io/source/direction/index.md

 Everyone, including all knowledge workers, needs to collaborate on digital content.
 This content should be open to suggestions by a wide number of potential contributors.
 This can be achieved by using a mergeable file format and distributed version control.
-The vision of GitLab is to <b>allow everyone to collaborate on all digital content</b>.
+The vision of GitLab is to **allow everyone to collaborate on all digital content**.
 This allows people to cooperate effectively and to achieve better results, faster.

-Idea's go flow though many stages before they are realized: chat, issue, sprint, IDE, commit, CI, review, acceptance, deployment.
+Ideas go though many stages before they are realized: chat, issue, sprint, IDE, commit, CI, review, acceptance, deployment.
 Stitching all stages together can be done in many different ways.
 You can have a marketplace of proprietary apps from different suppliers.
 Or stich it together with a suite of products that are developed in isolation.
-We believe that an <b>opinionated and integrated set of tools based on convention over configuration</b> offers a superior user experience.
+We believe that an **opinionated and integrated set of tools based on convention over configuration** offers a superior user experience.
 The advantage can be quoted from the [Wikipedia page for convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration): "decrease the number of decisions that developers need to make, gaining simplicity, and not necessarily losing flexibility".
 In GitLab you only have to specify unconventional aspects of your workflow, the rest will be a smooth experience.
 And that smooth experience should go all the way from informal chat, to creating an issue, coding it in an IDE, committing the code, running CI tests, doing a code review, to deployment in different environments.
 That doesn't mean we'll never do a marketplace, in fact this is the way [GitLab.com will be free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever).
-But we admire other convention over configuration tools like [Ruby on Rails](http://rubyonrails.org/), [Ember](http://emberjs.com/) and [Heroku](https://www.heroku.com/) and strive to offer the same advantages for a continuous delivery of software.
+But we admire other convention over configuration tools like [Ruby on Rails](http://rubyonrails.org/), [Ember](http://emberjs.com/), and [Heroku](https://www.heroku.com/), and strive to offer the same advantages for a continuous delivery of software.

 The open source nature of GitLab ensures that we're well suited to offer an integrated experience.
 Everyone can contribute to achieve the [complete feature set](https://about.gitlab.com/comparison/) that is needed for an integrated experience.